xeeOS/FlappyBird/README.md

 # FlappyBird

 A Flappy Bird game written in Java using Swing and 2D Graphics.
-Guide the bird through pipes without crashing.

 ## preview